earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 $ terraform import aws_ecr_repository_policy.lambda-api lambda-api
 ~~~

-And then with the show trick I extracted the policy I was already using:
+And then, with the `terraform show` trick I used above, I extracted the policy I was already using:

 ~~~{.groovy caption="main.tf"}
 resource "aws_ecr_repository_policy" "lambda-api" {